We are really proud of the work we have done over the past three years to develop a rich, real and relevant curriculum for all of our students.

 In 2015 the Parents Club fundraised $10,000 to contribute towards the $35,000 redevelopment of the school library.
 This is now one of our favourite spaces in the school for many students.

-We are passionate about providing our students with the skills to enable them to succeed in the modern world and that is why technology is a prominent feature in classrooms at Campbells Creek and Guildford Primary Schools.
+We are passionate about providing our students with the skills to enable them to succeed in the modern world and that is why technology is a prominent feature in classrooms at Campbells Creek Primary School.
 Teachers are given regular professional learning to assist them with integrating the technology effectively, and there is a constant focus on using the technology to enhance student learning.
 We want our students to be creators with technology rather than consumers of technology!

 Teaching our students to code is an important part of the digital technologies curriculum.
 Students are taught to use the Scratch coding program, before moving on to more complicated software.